kframework/boogie-semantics/runtime.md

          </k>
 ```

-When verifying a program, we don't need to run a program at its call site, we only need
-to

 ```verification
     rule <k> call X:IdList := ProcedureName:Id(ArgVals) ;
           => assert { :code "BP5002" } { :source "???", 0 }